baconjs/bacon.js/README.md

 Use [GitHub issues](https://github.com/baconjs/bacon.js/issues) and [Pull Requests](https://github.com/baconjs/bacon.js/pulls).

+Note:
-Note: this readme is generated from `readme-src.coffee`.
-After updating the src file, run `npm run readme`.
+- the `dist/Bacon*.js` files are assembled from files in `src/`.
+After updating source files, run `npm install`.
+- the [API docs](http://baconjs.github.io/api3/index.html) are generated from this README and docstrings in the sources in the src directory.
+See the [baconjs.github.io](https://github.com/baconjs/baconjs.github.io) repository for more info.

 Sponsors
 ========